microsoft/vscode-dev-containers/script-library/docs/kubectl-helm.md

 ### Feature use

-You use this script for your primary dev container by adding it to the  the  `features` property in `devcontainer.json`.
+You can use this script for your primary dev container by adding it to the `features` property in `devcontainer.json`.

 ```json
 "features": {